Pixel (973) 784-8402

 Work Injury Lawyers in Newark Image

 In these cases, Brach Eichler Injury Lawyers can help.
 Depending on the circumstances, our Newark personal injury lawyers can file a personal injury lawsuit against entities aside from your employer who were responsible for your workplace injury.
 We are fierce in our advocacy for all our clients, and we know New Jersey’s law and Newark’s local courts.
-We’ll use our knowledge to your benefit.
+Our experienced team will use their knowledge to your benefit, while you focus on maximum medical improvement.

-Contact us online or call (973) 364-8300 today to speak to a workplace injury lawyer in Newark.
+Contact our Newark office online or call (973) 364-8300 today to speak to a workplace injury lawyer in Newark.

 Common Causes of Workplace Injuries in Newark